Ford Maverick Insurance Rates

 Rates are averaged for all Ford Maverick models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Ford Maverick Insurance
+How to Find the Cheapest Ford Maverick Insurance

-- Drivers can save around $170 per year simply by shopping early and online
+- It is possible to save around $170 per year simply by quoting online in advance

-- Increasing comprehensive and collision deductibles can save around $550 each year
+- Increasing policy deductibles can save around $550 each year

 Rate Tables and Charts